KurbiHealth/demobotbuilder/README.md

-RAPPID-ONLY TOOLS
+ORIGINAL DEMO

+http://www.jointjs.com/demos/qad

+REPLICATING RAPPID (PAID) FUNCTIONALITY

+These Rappid plugins are used in the demo
 * joint.ui.Tooltip
 * joint.ui.Halo
 * joint.ui.TextEditor
 * joint.ui.Dialog

-ORIGINAL DEMO

-http://www.jointjs.com/demos/qad

-REPLICATING RAPPID (PAID) FUNCTIONALITY

 We could recreate these tools (reverse-engineer rappid.min.js?), and plug them into the joint.ui namespace, as it exists in the open source joint.js file.